jbcodeforce/eda-studies/docs/techno/kafka/index.md

                 min.insync.replicas: 2
 ```

-Bu it can be specified at the topic level:
+But it can be specified at the topic level:

 ```yaml
 kind: KafkaTopic